rokath/trice/docs/TriceUserGuide.md

 ###  10.10. <a name='Severaltargetsatthesametime'></a>Several targets at the same time

-You can connect each target over its transmit channel with a own **trice** instance and let integrate all transmissions line by line in an additional **trice** instance acting as display server.
+You can connect each target over its transmit channel with an own **trice** instance and integrate all transmissions line by line in an additional **trice** instance acting as display server.
 See [https://github.com/rokath/trice#display-server-option](https://github.com/rokath/trice#display-server-option).

 ###  10.11. <a name='Executinggotest-race-count100....'></a>Executing `go test -race -count 100 ./...`